bitlogik/OpenPGPpy/README.md

 #### Demo

-There are 2 demo scripts in the demo directory.
-One is just to reset the OpenPGP device.
-The other generates an X25519 key pair that is used to DECipher data (compute X25519 ECDH).
+There are some demonstration scripts provided in the demo directory.
 They provide examples on how to use this library.

+* reset.py : resets the OpenPGP device.
+* decrypt.py : Generates an X25519 key pair that is used to DECipher data (compute X25519 ECDH).
+* sign.py : Generates a 256k1 key pair, then used to sign data.

-The *demo.py* script requires the pynacl library to check the device responses.
+The *decrypt.py* script requires the pynacl library to check the device responses.
 This can be installed with the "dev" dependencies part of this package `python3 -m pip  install .["dev"]` or just `python3 -m pip  install pynacl`.

+The *sign.py* script requires openssl binary in the user path to check the device responses.

-Default PIN password for OpenPGP apps :
+Default PIN password for OpenPGP devices :

 PIN1 : "123456"
 PIN2 : "123456"